-Gradually, the relationship grows apart to an irreversible state where the couple no longer trust each other or even love each other.
-Silence, then becomes the new code of conversations; no one is ready to talk or even listen to the other person.
+Gradually, the relationship grows apart to an irreversible state where the couple no longer trusts each other or even love each other.
+Silence then becomes the new code of conversations; no one is ready to talk or even listen to the other person.

 If you want your relationship to become stronger and healthier, you need to avoid cheating on your spouse.
 If you’re no longer attracted to your partner, talk to her and try to work things out or better still, end the relationship and move on with someone you can be faithful to.
 Don’t give yourself good reasons to cheat!
 It is insulting!!!

 Lying is another relationship damaging habit that you need to leave behind.
 Learn to tell the truth no matter how terrible it sounds.
 Your spouse would feel less hurt if you tell her about it than when she hears about it elsewhere.

 One little white lie leads to another little lie then another until they form a big ditch of lies that drown you until you can’t come out of it.
 Learn to be honest with everyone especially your loved ones.
 Even if it takes some time, tell the truth when necessary.
 Leave all the lies behind!!!